 Aggregation:

-— Set to 1 indicate that the PPDU in the data portion of the packet contains an A-MPDU; otherwise, set to 0.
+— Set to 1 indicate that the PSDU contains an A-MPDU; otherwise, set to 0.

 Additional PPDU:

 — Contains a copy of the parameter ADD_PPDU from the TXVECTOR.
 A value of 1 indicates that this PPDU is immediately followed by another PPDU with no IFS or preamble on the subsequent PPDU.